 Horse racing has long been one of the most popular sports to bet on in the world, competing along-side major markets like football betting.
 There are various betting markets available when it comes to horse racing.
 The unpredictable nature of the sport means that punters are continuously kept guessing – and betting on – what is going to happen next.
 In order to find consistent success in a market as competitive as horse racing, players must be fully aware and take advantage of the most popular horse racing betting markets and the strategies that go hand and hand with those markets.

 Mastering a market like the each way bet can help solidify a consistent bankroll.
-Players need to also always be aware of what factors actually effect the chances of picking the winning horse.
+Players need to also always be aware of what factors actually affect the chances of picking the winning horse.
 Once you have a clear list of all these factors, put them into priority order.
 Choosing your own 'make-or-break' details will help you make quick calls, and filter out less important factors for certain races.
 Make sure to evolve your list over time, based on how successful your system becomes.

 This sounds very complicated, though in reality it could not be simpler.
 An each-way bet is where you wish to back on a horse to finish within the places: if your horse comes first, you win the same as a normal win bet, but equally if you come second you also make a profit, though not as much as if the horse had won.
 This is a very popular method of betting, because it means punters can still collect off horses at bigger prices, even if the horses themselves are not good enough to put their head in front at the winning post.